 Suppose we are making a fruit salad and add various fruits to a bowl.
 We need to check that the fruit is in an appropriate state before being added to the bowl.
-Suppose we have just three fruits given by type Fruit_Kind is (Apple, Banana, Pineapple);

-then we might have a procedure Add_To_Salad thus
+Suppose we have just three fruits given by then we might have a procedure Add_To_Salad thus where Fruit Type is perhaps a discriminated type thus